-Ten or more bins of increasing width were simulated for each of these final state discriminants, in order to represent soft, intermediate, and hard multi-TeV scattering processes.
+Several bins of increasing width were simulated for each of these final state discriminants, in order to represent soft, intermediate, and hard multi-TeV scattering processes.
 Specifically, the numerical boundaries selected for this study were 50, 100, 150, 200, 300, 400, 500, 750, 1000, 1500, 2000, 3000, and 4000~GeV.
 In this manner, events were generated with a smooth distribution of per-event weights spanning around 6-8 orders of magnitude.
 We verified explicitly that the associated production cross-sections summed over tranches are consistent with those obtained by a single joint simulation.
 In total, after jet matching but prior to the application of topology cuts, more than 300 million candidate background events were generated, along with over five million events for the signal benchmark.
 After precuts, the number of surviving event samples passed to the BDT for further analysis is reduced to around a half million signal events and around 200,000 background events.
 The corresponding cross-sections are indicated in the last column of Table~\ref{tab:xsec}.